22. Making a Bot Account (Discord)#

 Note: After adding app to server, there is a confirmation page about the permissions.
 “Authorize” your bot.

-One additional piece of information you might need for your bot is the channel ID for a channel in a discord server.
-In order to get a channel ID, open your settings menu.
+Two additional pieces of information you might need for your bot ares the channel ID for a channel in a discord server, and the server ID (or “Guild Id”) for the server itself.
+In order to get the channel IDs, and server IDs, open your settings menu.

 The discord profile part of the screen with the username, and mute options.
 The gear options button is circled.